-The Inns of Court College of Advocacy (ICCA) will be hosting three one-day conferences on the handling of expert witnesses, the syllabus for which has been created in consultation with a number of Specialists Bar Associations (SBAs).
+The Inns of Court College of Advocacy (ICCA) will be hosting two further one-day conferences on the handling of expert witnesses in Manchester and Bristol

 The conferences comprise practical training based on case studies in two specialist areas; the programme includes case analysis, lectures, and cross-examination with real experts.
 It is suitable for Practitioners over 5 years’ call with: